 Is somebody cutting onions in here?
 I swear, I just have something in my eye!

-Truly a sweet story, and all thanks to Zappos’ willingness to hire people they trust, and trust the people they hire.
+Truly a sweet story, and all thanks to Zappos’ willingness to trust the people they hire.

 If there was ever a customer service hall of fame, Ritz-Carlton would be one of the first inductees.
 They base so much of their business on doing things for their customers that most others wouldn’t.